-- 1. Tops must have at least 2-inch-wide shoulder straps.
-Clothing must not be low cut and may not reveal cleavage or the midriff.
+- 1. Tops must have at least two-inch shoulder straps and not reveal cleavage or the midriff.
 Halter-tops are not permitted. - 2.
-Skirts and dresses must not have hemlines or slits that extend above the knee.
-Banquet dresses may be strapless; however, the back must not extend below the natural bra line. - 3.
+Skirts and dresses must have mid-thigh or longer hemlines and slits no higher than mid-thigh.
+Banquet dresses may be strapless, but the back must not extend below the natural bra line. - 3.
 Piercing is limited to the wearing of earrings and a small nose stud or ring.